variantstudios/wisdomwaysacupuncture.com/_categories/my-approach--philosophy-and-stories.md

 search_engine_optimization:
   page_title: My Approach to Acupuncture
   page_description: >-
-    Patients tell me that my approach is extremely unique.
-I blend extensive education individualized to your imbalances, with holistic acupuncture.
+    Find out if Wisdom Ways Acupuncture is a good fit for YOU by reading these blogs for a taster of my style of acupuncture practice.
 ---

-##### I’ve been told often that I have a very unique style of practicing acupuncture.
-I blend my passion for educating patients with my personal background of meditation and emotional healing, as well as my science background from my pre-med studies at University and my advanced use of customized herbal medicine.
+##### The first and most important step you can take is to find an acupuncturist who's the right fit for YOU.
+We're all very different, with varying specialties, bedside manners, and styles of practice.

-##### I bring in my love of writing, food, and nutrition; but above everything else my belief that if I can empower patients with knowledge and tools to keep them healthy and balanced, they’ll need my help much less to live lives filled with vibrancy.
-So check out these blogs which help illustrate my approach to the medicine.
+##### So along with clicking the Conditions Treated tab above to see if I specialize in treating your condition, check out these blogs which help illustrate not only my approach to the medicine, but a taste of what you can expect if you start acupuncture treatment with me.